Here's a bunch of stuff about me.

 | |

 I read a lot.
 I read two or three books every week and often two per day.
-I have over 5,000 books, including Roman and Greek literature, classical and modern Chinese and Japanese novels, African literature, South American, India, and so on.
-I've also written a few books, including a bunch of #1 Amazon Best Sellers.
-I'm working on several more books. | |
+I have several thouand books, including Roman and Greek literature, classical and modern Chinese and Japanese novels, African literature, South American, India, and so on.
+I've written a bunch of books, including a few #1 Amazon Best Sellers.
+I'm working on more books. | |

 In 1998, I bought a house in Palo Alto and did a lot of renovation.
-Many people say they built a fireplace, when really they hired a carpenter to do it.
+Many people say they built a fireplace, when really, they hired a carpenter to do it.
 I rented a stone cutting machine, bought several hundred pounds of slate from India, set up a workshop in the backyard, and cut the stone myself.
-I also replaced all of the plumbing and wiring, plus built the decks for annual parties. | |
+I also replaced all of the plumbing and wiring, plus built the redwood decks around the yard. | |

 |